callelito/DEMO_Jenkins_PlatformIO/README.md

 }
 ```

-Here just as a proof of concet we added a deployment step.
+Here just as a proof of concept we added a deployment step.
 For this we simply had one more board plugged into the Hardware Test server and if the commit / merge was done to the master branch then we also deployed the application by uploading it to this board.

-The Continious Deployment(CD) cycle for embedded devices is specific to the use case and final product.
-While many applications can enable some sort of CD and some would even benifit greatly from it, we acknowledge that there are also things in this field that makes CD less desirable or too complicated.
+The Continuous Deployment(CD) cycle for embedded devices is specific to the use case and final product.
+While many applications can enable some sort of CD and some would even benefit greatly from it, we acknowledge that there are also things in this field that makes CD less desirable or too complicated.
 There is however no excuse to not enable some sort of automation and CI in embedded development.

 ### Final Product

 The final product looks something like this.
-The device will light three different LEDs (one green, yellow and red) with different light intesities based on the value of the LDR (light dependent resisitor) sensor.
+The device will light three different LEDs (one green, yellow and red) with different light intensities based on the value of the LDR (light dependent resistor) sensor.
 This is just a toy product to show the proof of concept of a CI pipeline for embedded device development.
 ![Final Product](images/product.png)

 ## What is next

 Here we will propose some ways that someone could continue to contribute to CI/CD for embedded device development.

-* Extend this demo to have a complete and proper Continious Deployment cycle
+* Extend this demo to have a complete and proper Continuous Deployment cycle
 * Create a similar demo using a different automation framework, like GitHub Actions
 * Extend this demo to include hardware simulations
 * Create a more systematic way of creating a CI/CD ecosystem for embedded device development